Spurs help playoff chances, top Pelicans, Zion 122-113

 Pelicans coach Alvin Gentry called it a Game 7-type game beforehand but stayed with the plan of playing Williamson in short bursts.
 Williamson started the first, second and third quarters, coming out around the midway point of each.

 In the fourth, Gentry took Williamson out with 6:53 left, putting him back in for the last-ditch try about two minutes later.
-But the Pelicans never got the lead back.
+But the Pelicans never got the lead back, and now have only two games left in the No. 1 pick’s season.
+It’s unknown if Williamson will play in those games.

 “We played 44 games without Zion so it’s really kind of hard to put a stamp on exactly what the season is,” Gentry said.
 “But I like the young players that we have.
 I think going forward we’re going to have an opportunity to be a good team and compete at a real high level.”